 Using a tunnel or cupped hand to pick up mice causes less anxiety than traditional tail handling.
 Mice quickly habituate to tunnel handling and can subsequently be restrained by the scruff or tail base for procedures or health and welfare assessments without negating the positive impacts of the non-aversive capture.

 Non-aversive methods do not add time to husbandry or procedures provided staff are adequately trained.
 The investment in training should be outweighed by the benefits observed with more reliable behavioural and physiological responses in the mice.

 Who funded the research?

-The original research by Jane Hurst was funded by the BBSRC and the NC3Rs.
+The original research by Professor Hurst was funded by the BBSRC and the NC3Rs.
 It won the 2010 NC3Rs 3Rs Prize.
 Mr John Waters, the animal technician who supported the research, won the 2017 IAT Andrew Blake Tribute Award and was named Outstanding Technician of the Year at the 2020 THE Awards.
 Professor Hurst was awarded an OBE for services to animal welfare in the 2020 New Year Honours list.